zowe/docs-site/docs/contribute/guidelines-ui/grid.md

 # Grid

 Grid systems are used for creating page layouts through a series of rows and columns that house your content.
-Zowe uses a responsive, mobile-first, fluid grid system that appropriately scales up to 12 columns as the device or view port size increases.
+Zowe&trade; uses a responsive, mobile-first, fluid grid system that appropriately scales up to 12 columns as the device or view port size increases.

 ## 12 column grid